Seergs/siiau-api/README.md

+**NO LONGER MAINTAINED: siiau has improved security and all api endpoints will fail with Unauthorized error message**

 <p align="center">An HTTP API for quickly retrieving information from the SIIAU system</p>

 **We do not store student IDs nor passwords on our servers, this is a stateless API**